 Various private companies advertise and sell water-related products.
 Most recently, firms have contacted our customers offering optional water and/or sewer service line insurance.
 The City of Milwaukee is not endorsing any vendor, nor are you under any obligation to purchase these products.
 Learn more.

 Here's our most recent Consumer Confidence Report El Reporte de Confianz del Consumidor.
 Milwaukee’s drinking water is of the highest quality by U.S. Environmental Protection Agency (EPA) standards.
 We have a high level of confidence in the water treated and piped to your home, school, and business, and we'd like you to know the water is healthful and safe to drink.
 We diligently monitor the quality of both Lake Michigan source and treated drinking water.
 Learn more in the Water Quality section.
 The Alliance for the Great Lakes agrees: “The City (of Milwaukee) takes its water supply seriously. ...
 The effort put forth by MWW is commendable as it is leading the way among public water utilities.
 More frequent monitoring for priority chemicals could help to establish temporal trends — if any exist — in the occurrence of emerging contaminants.”

-The Milwaukee Water Works continues to invest in its water treatment and delivery system.
-Read about the improvements to protect public health, and an overview of Milwaukee's nationally recognized water quality program.
+The Milwaukee Water Works continues to invest in its water purification and delivery system.
+Read about our improvements to protect public health, and an overview of Milwaukee's nationally recognized water quality monitoring program.

 The Milwaukee Water Works is replacing residential water meters in Milwaukee, Greenfield, Hales Corners, St. Francis, and West Milwaukee during the next several years.
 Learn more.